 Natural Sweetener: this mocktail recipe is made using either agave syrup or homemade honey simple syrup.
 Both of these natural sweeteners taste great in this summer drink recipe, and helps to create a nice balance with the zingy lime in this mojito

 I don’t have lime sparkling water, what can I use instead?
-If you’d prefer, you can use club soda in lieu of lime sparkling water.
+You can use club soda in lieu of lime sparkling water.
 Note, this will decrease the lime flavor of your drink (but it will still be a delight!).

 What other sweeteners could I use in this mocktail recipe?
-If you do not have agave syrup or haven't had a chance to make this awesome homemade honey simple syrup, you still have several options!
+If you do not have agave syrup or haven’t had a chance to make this awesome homemade honey simple syrup, you still have several options to sweeten your virgin mojito mocktail.
 You can use granulated sugar like you do in a classic mojito recipe (there is a wide range recommended for the amount of sugar to use in a mojito, ranging from 2 teaspoons to 2 Tablespoons).
 Regular simple syrup is another great option.
 Since the sugar in simple syrup is already dissolved, you avoid the possibility of any grainy texture (start with ½-1 Tablespoon).

 I’d like to make this mocktail into a cocktail, what should I add?
-If you’d like to make this summer drink into a full-blown cocktail, add 2oz (4 Tablespoons) of white rum to this virgin mojito recipe.
+If you’d like to make this summer drink into a full-blown cocktail, add 2oz (4 Tablespoons) of white rum to this recipe for mojito mocktail.